-To put it: Can your site speed have a drastic effect on your conversions?
-The answer is yes.
+To put in: Can your site speed have a drastic effect on your conversions?
+The answer is YES.

 So, why is it necessary to level up your page speed?